What is the CSUN VITA Clinic?

 What Are the Requirements?

-To successfully complete the course, you will be asked to: (a) complete an online (approximately 24 hours) training and an eight hour on campus training; (b) successfully pass online the IRS VITA credentialing exam; (c) complete the required hours of service and the number of shifts required either as a Tax Preparer, a Supervisor, or a Lead Supervisor; and (d) complete a minimum number of tax returns (or in the case of a Supervisor or Lead Supervisor, complete a minimum number of reviewed returns).
+To successfully complete the course, you will be asked to: (a) complete an online (approximately 25.5 hours); (b) successfully pass online the IRS VITA credentialing exam; (c) complete the required hours of service and the number of shifts required either as a Tax Preparer, a Supervisor, or a Lead Supervisor; and (d) complete a minimum number of tax returns (or in the case of a Supervisor or Lead Supervisor, complete a minimum number of reviewed returns).

 What Kind of Training Will I Get?